April 27 Open House Materials

 Click here to read answers to frequently asked questions about this Project.

-Check out our recent virtual public meeting (hosted on Sept.
-9, 2021) to hear from the team about how we plan to modernize our 120-year-old bridges and project scope, benefits, and timeline!
+An initial public meeting was held on September 9, 2021, to introduce the project and to hear from the team details on how we plan to modernize our 120-year-old bridges, project scope, benefits, and timeline.

 Video con subtítulos en español: